faboussard/42-irc/assets/fanny_notes.md

 _**Implemented Features:**_

+1. Format:
-1. Added the preprocessors needed in all files to be cpplint compliant (except in commands i did not managed because they are not ready yet)
+- Added the preprocessors needed in all files to be cpplint compliant (except in commands i did not managed because they are not ready yet)
+- added the formating for the GETTERS, SETTERS "headers"

 2. JOIN command functionality fixed